Maya astronomy: Venus

 Venus was extremely important to the people of Mesoamerica.
 Its cycles were carefully tracked by the Maya.
 The Maya associated the planet Venus with war, and battles would be arranged to align with the movements of Venus.
 The Maya would also sacrifice captured enemies according to Venus' position in the sky.
+The observation of Venus has an important meaning for the Maya agriculture.
+Since it was believed that Venus is responsible for the rainfall in the Maya area, the farmers looked at Venus to predict the amount of rain in the rainy season.
+In fact, the Chicchan serpent was considered not only to be the deity of Venus but also to be the deity of rainfall, denoting the parallels with the Venus deity managing the rain in the tradition.

 Because Venus is closer to the Sun than the Earth, it passes the Earth during its orbit.
 When it passes behind the Sun at superior conjunction and between the Earth and the Sun at inferior conjunction it is invisible.
 Particularly dramatic is the disappearance as evening star and its reappearance as the morning star approximately eight days later, after inferior conjunction.
 The cycle of Venus is 583.92 days long but it varies between 576.6 and 588.1 days.
 Astronomers calculate heliacal phenomena (first and last visibility of rising or setting bodies) using the arcus visionis – the difference in altitude between the body and the center of the Sun at the time of geometric rising or setting of the body, not including the 34 arc minutes of refraction that allows one to see a body before its geometric rise or the 0.266,563,88... degree semidiameter of the sun.
 Atmospheric phenomena like extinction are not considered.
 The required arcus visionis varies with the brightness of the body.
 Because Venus varies in size and has phases, a different arcus visionus is used for the four different rising and settings.